IEC: Millions of youths registered

 Pretoria - Millions of young people have registered to vote in the upcoming elections, the Independent Electoral Commission said on Tuesday.

-"We are thrilled with the way South Africans, and young South Africans in particular, have come out in their millions to take the opportunity to register," chairperson Pansy Tlakula
+"We are thrilled with the way South Africans, and young South Africans in particular, have come out in their millions to take the opportunity to register," chairperson Pansy Tlakula said.

 "The results show that we can lay to rest any suggestion that South Africans are apathetic or blasé about democracy."